 In Explore Butte County's "Live Like a Local" series, Butte County locals are invited to share their experiences about the best places to go, see, and experience.
 “Hike Like a Local” is a specific LLL series focused on hiking trails in Butte County.
+This is the first piece in the series.

 As part of the #HikeButteCA Pass, my wife and I set out in late February to hike our way to Hollow Falls.
 It was a beautiful sunny day shortly after a decent rain—the perfect time to take to the trails around the Many Waterfalls Loop up at Table Mountain.
 Hollow Falls was a relatively close and moderate hike, making it an easy choice.